Employers across every industry are finding it more and more difficult to retain talented employees and improve employee retention.

-Voluntary employee turnover is affecting the majority of businesses much more than involuntary turnover.
+Voluntary employee turnover affects most businesses much more than involuntary turnover.

-A more stable economy is giving people the confidence to look for new jobs, whether it’s for higher pay and better benefits, getting away from a toxic company culture, finding a role that better fits their skills and interests, or seeking an employer who will invest in their development.
+As the country moves its way through the pandemic, and the world returns to “normal,” employees are finding the confidence to leave, whether it’s for higher pay and better benefits, getting away from a toxic company culture, finding a role that better fits their skills and interests, or seeking an employer who will invest in their development.

 The Cost of Employee Turnover on Your Bottom Line